matus-chochlik/oglplus/README.txt

  * CMake.

- * Doxygen + XSLTproc is required to generate additional header files.
-   This is required only if the headers are not pre-built (typically when checked out from the repository, packaged releases are shipped with pre-built headers)

- * Doxygen is also required to build the documentation.
+ * Doxygen is required to build the documentation.

  * Inkscape is required to convert textures used in examples from SVG to PNG.
    This is required only if the textures are not pre-built (typically